bacchilu/react-template/README.md

 # webpack-react-template

-This is my webpack template for a _ReactJS_ project.
+This is a starting webpack template for a _ReactJS_ project.

 ## Usage

+Installing all the dependencies:

     npm install

+Checking if some updates are available (I use [npm-check-updates](https://github.com/raineorshine/npm-check-updates)):

+    npm run update

+Install updates:

+    npm run install

+Build for production:

+    npm run build

+Watch for developement:

-    npm run deploy
+    npm run watch

-I use the _BUILD.py_ script to check for the latest version of every dependency and recompile all.

-    python3 BUILD.py